Shaaali/identity-apps/docs/guides/get-started/create-organization.md

    number, and a symbol.
    :::

-2. Enter a unique tenant name that describes the workspace.
+3. Enter a unique organization name that describes the workspace.

    > For more information, see [multitenancy](../../concepts/user-mgt/multitenancy.md).